-Boy oh boy can creative girls make messes.
+Creative girls make messes.
 I mean messes of epic proportions.
 In the frenzy to find that perfect item for whatever current imaginative thing is developing, the creative girl can leave a trail of semi-destruction.
 She’s so focused she doesn’t even think about the mess developing around her.
 I’ve learned to reach a compromise.
 I live with the mess for a time so as not to disrupt her creative flow.
-Then we clean up so there is room for more creativity to come!
+Then we clean up so there is room for more creativity to come.

 Sense of Humor

-Yes, I do have a list of must have items that are real items!
-You might start thinking that some of these don’t seem like typical things you would see on a homeschool list.
+You might think that some of these don’t seem like typical things you would see on a homeschool list.
 And you would be right.
 For our family of three creative people (each in our own way), education is about much more than books, paper and pencils.
 Our educational approach involves many different aspects, especially including play since our daughter is still young (second grade).

 So here is my list of must haves that have been tremendous positives with our creative daughter over the past four years or so!

 We have a craft cabinet that I keep well stocked with all kinds of materials (see my list).
 From time to time we take Caroline to Hobby Lobby or Michael’s and give her a certain amount of money to spend on new craft materials.
 Keeping an eye on the crafts sales on Amazon is another good way to add to a craft stash.

 We purchased an easel with all the easel supplies for Christmas when Caroline was three.
 It has been a tremendous purchase and one that every creative child should have.
 It offers so much – painting with a brush, finger painting, drawing, white board, chalk board, etc. It’s just a great learning tool.